eleuzun/TestCases/README.md

 **Expected Result:**
 The page will display zero results with few advises :

--check if you spelled the term correctly.
+*check if you spelled the term correctly.
--try using synonyms.
+*try using synonyms.
--try again, using a more general search.
+*try again, using a more general search.

 **Test Data:**
 Insert: asasasa